 There is a lack of knowledge about caregiver’s rights, options for medication, and policies.

-I evaluated different products that are used by patients and caregivers to facilitate the process of decision making in prescription management.
+I analyzed the existing products that are used by patients and caregivers to facilitate the process of decision making in prescription management.

 The following products were 2 of the most popular products used by patients and caregivers to improve their experience with the pharmacies.